bluescarni/tanuki/doc/std_function.rst

-The implementation of the call operator of the reference interface employs, as usual, the `CRTP <https://en.wikipedia.org/wiki/Curiously_recurring_template_pattern>`__ to reach the pointer to the interface via the :cpp:func:`iface_ptr()` function, which is the used to invoke the interface's call operator.
+The implementation of the call operator of the reference interface employs, as usual, the `CRTP <https://en.wikipedia.org/wiki/Curiously_recurring_template_pattern>`__ to reach the pointer to the interface via the :cpp:func:`iface_ptr()` function, which is then used to invoke the interface's call operator.
 The arguments are perfectly forwarded, and expression SFINAE is used (via the trailing ``decltype(...)``) to disable the call operator if it is malformed.